DavidMacDonald11/Sea-Compiler-Legacy/README.md

 * make syntax highlighting, icons, logos, and a linter for VS Code.
 Perhaps for other IDEs as well.
 * make the compiler usable on non-Unix systems.
-* create optional libraries to make Sea more like Python.

 # Documentation and Syntax
 I've included [documentation](./docs/docs.adoc) for the Sea language and compiler.